A Little Bit: Background and composition

 "A Little Bit" was written by Kara DioGuardi, Steve Morales and David Siegal, and was produced by Morales and Ric Wake.
 The song became DioGuardi's first writing credit for an artist from her native country.
-Simpson's vocals were recorded by Dan Hetzel at Sony Music Studios, New York City, and the track was mixed by Hetzel along with Richie Jones at Cove City Sound Studios, Glen Cove, New York.
+Jessica Simpson's vocals were recorded by Dan Hetzel at Sony Music Studios, New York City, and the track was mixed by Hetzel along with Richie Jones at Cove City Sound Studios, Glen Cove, New York.
 Keyboard programming was done by Eric Kupper.
 According to Simpson, "the message behind the song is for guys to listen to the girl".
 "A guy needs to give a little bit more of himself, a little bit more of his time.
 It's about the love going so much further, the guy would actually be selfless," she expanded on the song's theme.
 In the United States, "A Little Bit" was released as the second single from Irresistible.
 The song saw an airplay-only release there on August 28, 2001, while in Australia, a physical single was issued on October 29, 2001.
 "A Little Bit" was used to promote Bally Total Fitness and thus, a limited CD single pressing was made available to people who joined the club.
 The song was also utilized for the company's promotional advertisement campaign.

 "A Little Bit" is a dance-pop song, composed in a "medium pop" tempo.
 According to the sheet music published at Musicnotes.com by Alfred Music Publishing, it is written in the key of E minor.
 Its beat is set in common time, and moves at a tempo of 94 beats per minute.
 It also has the sequence of Em–C–B/D♯ as its chord progression.
 Simpson's voice in the song spans from the note of G3 to the high note of D5.
 Following the same beat-oriented pattern as "Irresistible", "A Little Bit" features piano instrumentation.
 Simpson sings the lyrics as rapid-fire verses and with start-and-stop hooks.
 Simpson adopts breathy vocals for the song, and the lyrics talk about what she expects from her partner: "A little more time, a little less wait / A little more heart, a little less break".
 She also demands healthy changes in the relationship.